 Since this blog was published, the EBA made the decision in October 2019 to revise the deadline from 14 September 2019 to a new date of 31 December 2020.

-In an effort to avoid disruption to online transactions because they do not meet the SCA requirements, the EBA has agreed that the Competent Authorities (CAs) may “decide to work with Payment Service Providers (PSPs) and relevant stakeholders, including merchants, to provide limited additional time to allow issuers to migrate to authentication approaches that are compliant with SCA.”
+In an effort to avoid disruption to online transactions because they do not meet the SCA requirements, the EBA agreed Competent Authorities (CAs) may “decide to work with Payment Service Providers (PSPs) and relevant stakeholders, including merchants, to provide limited, additional time to allow issuers to migrate to authentication approaches compliant with SCA.”
 However, the EBA stressed that such delays will only be available when payment service providers:

 UK Finance are recommending a minimum 18-month delay to the introduction of SCA rules in the UK, with a further 1-year extension for the hospitality and travel sector.

 These governing bodies hope this additional flexibility will help merchants handle the transition and ease disruption for consumers.
-So while flexibility is being given, the EBA and CAs are making it clear that both PSPs and merchants need to have a plan in place and be actively working to meet SCA requirements before the extended deadline.
+So, while flexibility is being given, the EBA and CAs are making it clear both PSPs and merchants need to have a plan in place and be actively working to meet SCA requirements before the extended deadline.

 Driving down fraud rates and leveraging Transaction Risk Analysis (TRA) exemptions will be vital for merchants to retain control over the buyer’s journey.
-The EBA has agreed that PSPs and merchants should be able to request SCA exemptions if they can attain target fraud rates.
-To be allowed the exemption based on TRA, the proposed solution must operate in real-time and verify a transaction against anomalies in user behavior.
+The EBA has agreed PSPs and merchants should be able to request SCA exemptions if they can attain target fraud rates.
+To be allowed the exemption based on TRA, the proposed solution must operate in real time and verify a transaction against anomalies in user behaviour.
 Checkpoints include the following:

 The table of exemptions is as follows: